Scalingo/scalingo-ruby-api/README.md

 * `response.successful?` returns true when the code is 2XX
 * `response.paginated?` returns true if the reponse has metadata relative to pagination
 * `response.operation?` returns true if the response contains a header relative to an ongoing operation
-* `response.operation` returns the URL to query to get the status of the operation
+* `response.operation_url` returns the URL to query to get the status of the operation
+* `response.operation` performs a request to retrieve the operation

 ## Other details on the code architecture